mdeguzis/documents/linux-applications/sudo/readme.md

  exit [lindex [wait] 3]" 4>&1 5>&2 6<&0'
 ```

-(here assuming the login shell of the remote user is Bourne-like).
+(here assuming the login shell of the remote user is Bourne-like)

+FOr more usage of `expect`, see: http://www.admin-magazine.com/Articles/Automating-with-Expect-Scripts